ababii/FPLS/README.md

 ![Temperature Effects on Crop Yields](docs/images/crop_yield_comparison.png)

-The coefficient functions reveal how different temperature ranges affect crop yields, with the functional approach capturing smooth nonlinear relationships that traditional methods might miss.
+The coefficient functions reveal how different temperature ranges affect crop yields, with the functional approach capturing nonlinearities of temperature effects at different parts of the distribution.

 ## API Reference